Back to Top

 How Fast Does a Beard Grow?

-When you understand your beard’s length and adjust your care accordingly, growth becomes predictable, manageable, and rewarding.
+When you adjust your care as your beard grows, growth becomes predictable, manageable, and rewarding.